Real estate cash flow is not about what happens in a “normal” month.

 A good baseline is 8% of the rent (roughly one month/year), but make sure you know this figure for your specific real estate market.

-Property Management: Whether you hire a property manager or you manage the property yourself, property management is a labor expense.
+Whether you hire a property manager or you manage the property yourself, property management is a labor expense.
 If you manage your property but don’t deduct expenses for your labor, then you won’t have a clear idea of your real property ownership costs.

-Property managers typically charge 7-10% of the rent collected, and sometimes charge a fee to place new renters in vacant units.
+Property managers typically charge 7-10% of the rent collected, and a fee to place new renters in vacant units.
 This can range from half to a full month’s rent.
-(And shady ones often charge other hidden fees – landlord beware!)
+(And shady ones often charge other hidden fees — landlord beware!)

-Administrative & Miscellaneous: You’ll have higher accounting costs, bookkeeping costs, mileage costs, occasional utility costs, and so forth.
+You’ll have higher accounting costs, bookkeeping costs, mileage costs, occasional utility costs, and so forth.
 Budget 5-7% for these.

 Pro Tip: Use our free rental income calculator to forecast a rental property’s cashflow!

-Two Years in the Life of a Rental
+Two Years of Rental Property Cash Flow

 Imagine a property that rents for $1,000/month.
 The mortgage (which includes property taxes and insurance), is $450.
 Property management costs 8% of the rent collected ($80), plus a one-month’s rent fee for filling vacancies.